Jiangsu: Climate change in Jiangsu

 Due to its flat terrain, low altitude, and dense population, Jiangsu is one of the most vulnerable regions in China to climate change and its ensuing sea level rise.
-According to the data collected by the Center of Climate Change in Jiangsu from 1961 to 2007, on average, the province experiences an temperature increase between 0.16 and 0.45 Celsius per 10 years and total precipitation change between -28.7 and 37.09 mm per 10 years.
+According to the data collected by the Center of Climate Change in Jiangsu from 1961 to 2007, on average, the province experiences an temperature increase between 0.16 and 0.45 °C per 10 years and total precipitation change between -28.7 and 37.09 mm per 10 years.
 Extreme weather have become stronger and more common.
 Jiangsu's agriculture, ecosystem, water resource, transportation, and coastline are all negatively impacted.
 The speed of sea level rise exceeds the world's average by a large margin.

-Specifically, a ranking on climate change risk of global regions released in early 2023 by The Cross Dependency Initiative (XDI) puts Jiangsu as the most vulnerable of the entire world.
+Specifically, a ranking on climate change risk of global regions released in early 2023 by the Cross Dependency Initiative (XDI) puts Jiangsu as the most vulnerable of the entire world.
 Jiangsu is at more risk due to its extensive industrial, trade, residential, and commercial development.

 In response to climate disturbance across the country, the fourteenth five-year plan, endorsed by the National People's Congress in 2021, indicates the general direction and various steps towards a low-carbon transition.
 On a provincial level, the Jiangsu government aims to achieve an 18% carbon dioxide decrease per unit GDP and accelerate the development of a green, low-carbon economy, as indicated in the 14th five-year development.
 The province also plans to recover the damaged coastal regions such as Lianyugang and Yancheng, and improve resilience against rising sea level by implementing seawalls and river floodgates.